95880-A3-SP18/web-analytics-group09/docs/index.md

 ## What specific problem(s) will you solve?

   1. Web scraping
-      * Gathering the pertnent data from websites to perform analysis.
+      * Gathering the pertinent data from websites to perform analysis.
   2. Basic Exploratory Analysis
       * Explore the current trends in the data.
       * Look for gaps in the understanding using the data